RCasatta/nexus_relay/README.md

 - Share PSETs for signing in multisignature setups.
 - Create multisignature setups.

-Note this is a simple relay mechanism or a "dumb pipe" providing a transport layer which can be encrypted via ssl but it leaves other security implementation and details to the clients.
+Note in the most generic case this is a simple relay mechanism or a "dumb pipe" providing a transport layer which can be encrypted via ssl but it leaves other security implementation and details to the clients.
+In some specific cases, like publishing a Liquidex Proposal, there are some validations provided by the server.

 ## Building and Running